 The first part of the course ("Environmental Policies") will be evaluated by a mid-term exam that will take the form of a combination of a written exam and problem sets (the exact format will depend on whether campus, in person, teaching will be the norm).
-The second part ("Discounting, uncertainty, and health risks") will be evaluated by student presentations in class and a take-home exam.
+The second part ("Environemntal Instruments and health risks") will be evaluated by student presentations in class and a take-home exam.
 The third part ("Energy Economics") will be evaluated by a report.
-Lecture attendance is mandatory.
+Lecture attendance is mandatory for parts 2 and 3.